m0usm/Spicetify-Startup-Script/README.md

 ## ⚠️ Important Notes

+### PowerShell Prompt during Setup

+**When running the `setup_autostart.bat` script, a PowerShell window may briefly appear.**

+This window might ask you to confirm the installation of the **NuGet Package Provider** or similar necessary dependencies.
+If prompted, you **must type `Y` and press Enter** to allow the script to proceed with the Spicetify installation.
+This is a standard Windows security prompt.

 ### Security

 This script executes a command that downloads code from an external server and runs it immediately (`iwr -useb ... | iex`).
 Ensure you trust the source (Spicetify CLI) before running the automated script, and consider reviewing the contents of the official installation script periodically.